AntoineOrsoni/pyats-check-os/README.md

     - `after`     > for a specific output `after`
     - `before`    > for a specific output `before`

+## Toolbox

+The toolbox includes multiple librairies to clarify the code.
+* `database.py`: includes all functions relating to database interaction.
+    * Getting outputs from the DB.
+    * Adding outputs to the DB.
+* `pyats_checks.py`: contains all the check functions.
+    * Leveraging Genie Parsers to extract a specific output, and saving it to the database.
+    * Leveraging the `database.py` library to compare before/after outputs for a given `hostname` and `test_name`.
+    * Printting the recap table.
+* `pyats_diff.py`: leveraging the Genie Diff library to highlight differences for a given `hostname` and `test_name`.

 # Demo
 ![Demo - Check OS](demo/demo_check_os.gif)